rust-lang/rfcs/text/0000-anonymous-variants.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

 A semi-formal description of the syntax of anonymous variant types is shown below, where "..." represents the current rust grammar, immediately before implementation of this RFC.
-(Thanks to [Centril](https://github.com/Centril) for pointing out a simplification of the grammar, among other things)
 ```
 ; Type names
 ty_name ::= ... | anon_varty_name ;